 - Was getting ready for Monday and realized I left my coffee mug in the car.
 Unlocked the door, lowered myself in, grabbed the cup, and noticed this staring at me.
-I live in natcha.
+Have I said I live in the boonies?

 - I’ve been enjoying the action on the new Facebook page.
 If you’re here because you came from there: Hi; thanks for playing there, and thanks for coming here. (and if you’ve never been there, please, go “like it” … ) With more people playing, engaging and appreciating, I’m feeling way more inspired to write, to think about how I can serve, and really working to make it happen.
 Love when it all works like that.